seralexeev/xrabbit.dev/README.md

 id: 101
 date: 19-06-2025
 media:
-  - media/101-1.jpg
+  - 101-1.jpg
-  - media/101-2.jpg
+  - 101-2.jpg
-  - media/101-3.jpg
+  - 101-3.jpg
 ```

-Replaced the plastic steering hubs with aluminum ones and matched the color to the mechanical arm.
+Changed the plastic steering hubs to aluminum ones and matched the color to the robotic arm.

 ---